mattburns963/680/README.md

 # 680
-Storage for my three projects for DSC 680 at Bellevue University
+Storage for my three projects for DSC 680 at Bellevue University.
+They are:

-The work will be separated by project utilizing individual folders.
+- Stock Volatility
+- Congressional Reapportionment
+- Auto Sale Lost During 2Q20